NathanMorris8/NathanMorris8/README.md

 ## 🧑‍💻 About Me

-I'm a Computer Science Student currently interested in AI and Machine Learning, CyberSecurity, and Information Technology.
+I'm a Computer Science Student at SDSU, currently interested in Machine Learning, CyberSecurity, and Information Technology.
 I am currently working on a Full Stack Website that uses Python and FastAPI.
 I am interested on working on projects that are designed to help people's lives and are practical.

 ### 🚀 What I Do:
 - **Machine Learning Researcher**: Exploring **drug-target affinity prediction** using **BERT embeddings** and neural networks.